Lemons, Lavender, & Laundry

 Step 5: Prime & Paint

 I always recommend a coat of primer when working with wood.
 This helps to seal any knots and evens out the surface.
 Apply primer with a paintbrush or foam roller, allowing the piece to thoroughly dry before moving onto the next step.
-Each can of primer should give you the dry time necessary before applying paint over it.
+Each can of primer contains the proper dry time required prior to painting.

 Priming faux vanity frame that will hide a utility sink

-After priming, and prior to painting, go over your piece with a high-grit sand paper.
+After priming (and prior to painting) go over the piece with a high-grit sand paper.
 (You can just do this by hand.)
-Remove any dust with a damp rag, allowing it to dry before adding paint.
+Remove any dust with a damp rag, allowing it to dry before painting.
 Once dry, you can go ahead and paint your piece with a paintbrush or foam roller.

-Most of the time you will need two coats of paint, so make sure to let the first coat thoroughly dry before applying the second coat.
-Again, I recommend going over the entire piece with a high-grit sand paper and removing dust after the first coat has dried and before painting on the second coat.
+Most pieces require two coats of paint, so make sure to let the first coat thoroughly dry before applying the second coat.
+Again, I recommend going over the entire piece with a high-grit sand paper and removing the dust after the first coat of paint has dried and before painting on the second coat.
 This ensures a smoother finish.

 Step 6: Buy or Make A Door & Drawer Front

-You can certainly buy a door and drawer front for your faux vanity, but making one is also an option.
+You can certainly buy a door and drawer front for the faux vanity, but making one is also an option.

 To save time, you can align the steps from this tutorial with the one for making the door and drawer fronts: assemble, wood filler, sand, clean, prime, and paint.
 Remember that you do not need to do anything to the back of the door and drawer fronts because they will be attached to the front of your faux vanity.

-Step 7: Adhere Your Door and Drawer Front to the Face of Your Faux Vanity
+Step 7: Adhere the Door and Drawer Front to the Face of the Faux Vanity

-Remember, the door and drawer to this faux vanity are not intended to function, so you can simply secure them to the face of your piece using a nail gun (if they are light like ours).
-Just make sure to center and level them before you secure them.
+Remember, the door and drawer to this faux vanity are not intended to function, so simply secure them to the face of the vanity using a nail gun (if they are light like ours).
+Just make sure to center and level them prior to securing them.

 Using a nail gun to attach door to faux vanity made to hide a utility sink